 How to Stay Healthy at Work

 Sick days are no vacation.
-Because the flu virus spreads from person-to-person, it is possible to catch the virus at work.
-However, there are measures you can take to protect yourself at the office.
-Additionally, if you think you might be sick, there are things you can do to prevent coworkers from getting sick, too.
+Because the flu virus spreads from person to person, it is possible to catch the virus at work.
+However, there are things you can do to protect yourself at the office.
+And, if you think you might be sick, there are things you can do to prevent coworkers from getting sick, too.

 Do not touch your eyes, nose, or mouth with your hands.

 Keep your work surface clean.
-Use a household disinfectant to wipe down your desk, keyboard, mouse, telephone, and other objects you frequently touch.
+Use a household disinfectant to wipe down your desk, keyboard, mouse, telephone, and other objects you touch often.
 Follow the directions on the label.

 If possible, do not use coworkers’ offices, desks, or supplies.
-If you need to, however, wipe them down with a disinfectant first.
+If you need to use them, however, wipe them down with disinfectant first.